Dover Athletic F.C.: History

 During the 2020–21 season, the team only played 15 fixtures, with none played after 30 January 2021, due to staff being furloughed because of the costs associated with the COVID-19 pandemic.
 As a result, the club had all of its results expunged in March and was fined £40,000.
 In addition, the club was handed a 12-point deduction for the 2021–22 season and fined £40,000 by the National League.
 As of 29 May 2021, the club had released all but four players, who were reduced from full to part-time.
 The 2021–22 season saw Dover start with the points deduction and after picking up only eight points in 33 matches, a 2–0 home defeat to Yeovil Town confirmed Dover's relegation back to the National League South after eight seasons in the top flight of non-league football.
+In their second season back in the sixth tier, they were relegated to the Isthmian League, finishing bottom of the table having only won four games all season.
+They achieved an immediate promotion back to the National League South in the 2024–25 season, defeating rivals Dartford in the play-off final.

 Colours and crest

 Dover Athletic's traditional colours are white and black, which were also the colours worn by the earlier Dover club.
 Away colours worn by the club have included red, yellow and green, pink, and blue.
 The club's crest contains a stylised representation of the town's two most famous landmarks, Dover Castle and the white cliffs, enclosed in a circle bearing the club's name.
-The club's shirts have been sponsored by companies including Criccieth Homes, Paul Brown of Dover, Jenkins and Pain, cross-channel ferry operators Hoverspeed and SeaFrance, local car dealership Perry's and are now sponsored by produce suppliers Gomez, the company owned by Dover Athletic chairman Jim Parmenter.
+The club's shirts have been sponsored by companies including Criccieth Homes, Paul Brown of Dover, Jenkins and Pain, cross-channel ferry operators Hoverspeed and SeaFrance, local car dealership Perry's, and Gomez, the company owned by Dover Athletic chairman Jim Parmenter.